Travel Vaccines and Advice for the Netherlands

 If you are visiting more than one European country, be sure to makes sure your passport meets all relevant validity requirements.

-What is the Climate Like in the Netherlands?
+What Is the Climate Like in the Netherlands?

 The Netherlands has many popular tourist destinations, each with its own type of weather.
 Amsterdam, Rotterdam, The Hague, and Utrecht have similar climates with mild winters and cool summers.
 The average temperature in the summer months is around 65 to 70 degrees, and in the winter months, it hovers around 35 to 45 degrees.
 Rainfall is common throughout the year, but the summer months tend to be the driest.